 Growing change at Humber

-The Humber Food Learning Garden is a new demonstration garden and outdoor classroom located behind the Humber College Residence Buildings on the Humber Arboretum grounds.
-Scheduled to open in 2018, this new multi-use space will:
+The Humber Food Learning Garden is a demonstration garden and outdoor classroom located behind the Humber Polytechnic residence buildings on the Humber Arboretum grounds.
+Officially opened in 2018, this multi-use space exists to:

 Like many projects at Humber Arboretum, the creation of the Humber Food Learning Garden also provided hands-on learning opportunities for students who assisted in the construction of the garden, either as part of of the Landscape Technician Diploma program or as a work study employee.

-The Humber Food Learning Garden is a joint initiative of Humber Arboretum and Humber College's Centre of Innovation in Health & Wellness.
-It was generously funded by a grant from TD Friends of the Environment Foundation.
+The Humber Food Learning Garden was created as a joint initiative of Humber Arboretum and Humber Polytechnic's Centre for Innovation in Health & Wellness.
+Its construction was generously funded by a grant from TD Friends of the Environment Foundation.

 Less common in the average backyard garden are the ornamental edibles – flowers which will add a splash of colour to the beds and a splash of flavor to salads, pasta, and other dishes.